xiaoju/activeLink/README.md

 #### Linter
   - using Prettier
 #### Redux
-- Redux selectors are named `selectFoo`.
+- Redux selectors are named `getFoo`.
 - We use fat reducers and thin action creators (i.e. the reducers contain a lot of logic.)

 #### Credits